sebassz/prometheus-ttn-gateway-exporter/README.md

 Start the exporter by executing in a console.

-    python ttn_gateway_exporter.py --username user --password pass
+    python ttn_gateway_exporter.py --key API_KEY

-Use the username and password as used to log in in the [TTN Console](https://console.thethingsnetwork.org/).
+Create and use an TheThingsNetwork API key with the permissions *view gateway status* and *list gateways the user is a collaborator of*.
 By default, the metrics are available under [http://localhost:9714/](http://localhost:9714/).
 The address and port the application listens to can be configured with the command line parameter `--listen`.